-- The manuscript is prepared in a A4 paper, two coulumn, and single line spacing format.
+- The manuscript is prepared in a A4 paper, one coulumn, and single line spacing format.

-- A new paragraph should start 1 centimetre from the left margin, using 11-size, Garamond font type.
+- A new paragraph should start 1 centimetre from the left margin, using 12 font size, Garamond font type.

 - The manuscript is written in Indonesian or English

 - The manuscript must be between 14 to 17 pages long.

 - The top, bottom, left and right margins are 1,5

 - The title is written using capital letters in every words except for connecting words, 14 font size, center position.